1993–94 Atlanta Hawks season

 The 1993–94 Atlanta Hawks season was the 45th season for the Atlanta Hawks in the National Basketball Association, and their 26th season in Atlanta, Georgia.

+Season summary

+Off-season

 During the off-season, the Hawks hired Hall of Famer Lenny Wilkens as their new head coach; Wilkens was a star guard for the franchise when it was based in St. Louis, Missouri in the 1960s, and was quickly moving up the all-time coaching wins list after successful runs with the Seattle SuperSonics and Cleveland Cavaliers.
 The team also signed free agents Craig Ehlo, and Andrew Lang.

+Regular season
-The Hawks got off to a slow start by losing four of their first five games of the regular season, but then posted a 14-game winning streak between November and December, which led to a 15–4 start to the season, and held a 34–13 record at the All-Star break.
-Despite being in first place in the East, the team traded All-Star forward Dominique Wilkins to the Los Angeles Clippers in exchange for All-Star forward Danny Manning at mid-season; Wilkins averaged 24.4 points, 6.2 rebounds and 1.3 steals per game in 49 games before the trade.

-Despite the loss of Wilkins, and with the addition of Manning, the Hawks won seven of their final ten games of the season, and finished in first place in the Central Division with a 57–25 record, earning the first seed in the Eastern Conference; they also posted a successful 36–5 home record at the Omni Coliseum.
-Lenny Wilkens was named the NBA Coach of the Year, after leading the Hawks to a 14-win improvement over the previous season.
+Under Wilkens, and with the addition of Ehlo and Lang, the Hawks struggled losing four of their first five games of the regular season, but then posted a 14-game winning streak between November and December, which led to a 15–4 start to the season.
+The team posted a seven-game winning streak between December and January, and later on held a 34–13 record at the All-Star break.
+At mid-season, and despite a good record, the Hawks traded All-Star forward Dominique Wilkins to the Los Angeles Clippers in exchange for All-Star forward Danny Manning; before the trade, Wilkins averaged 24.4 points, 6.2 rebounds and 1.3 steals per game in 49 games.
+Despite the loss of Wilkins, and with the addition of Manning, the Hawks won seven of their final ten games of the season, and finished in first place in the Central Division with a 57–25 record, earning the first seed in the Eastern Conference; the team also posted a successful 36–5 home record at the Omni Coliseum.
+Lenny Wilkens was named the NBA Coach of the Year, after leading the Hawks to a 14-game improvement over the previous season.